clxiao/subsense/README.txt

-This directory contains a 'cleaned' version of the SuBSENSE method configuration as presented in the 2014 CVPRW paper 'Flexible Background Subtraction With Self-Balanced Local Sensitivity'.
+This directory contains a cleaned version of the SuBSENSE method configuration presented in the 2014 IEEE Trans.
+Image Process. paper 'SuBSENSE : A Universal Change Detection Method with Local Adaptive Sensitivity'.
+The original public release (first commit in this repo) corresponds to the configuration presented in the 2014 CVPRW paper 'Flexible Background Subtraction With Self-Balanced Local Sensitivity'.

 The main class used for background subtraction is BackgroundSubtractionSuBSENSE; all other files contain either dependencies, utilities or interfaces for this method.
 It is based on OpenCV's